Stabbing death of Annastasia ‘Annie’ Hester on ‘Dateline’ - NewsBreak

 It was time for Detective Turnage to start getting face-to-face with those who might know who had done this to Annie.

-Watch Friday’s “Dateline: The Undoing” on WAVY TV at 9 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch Friday’s “Dateline: The Undoing” on NBC4 at 9 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0